 Any painful traumatic experience that happened to us impairs the development of our three brains and even more so during our infancy due to the vulnerability of the developing brain.
 Sadly, these traumatic experiences often occur at the hands of people who are supposed to be our protectors and carers.
 Such traumatic experiences create shock waves throughout the entire body and simultaneously severely disrupt the brain synapses network.
 In turn, these shock waves compromise the functioning of the four internal structures of our Inner Foundation, namely the mental, emotional, physical and spiritual structure.

 The truth is that trauma is not just “in our heads”.
 In fact, trauma can cause a wide range of emotional and/or physical illnesses.
 Not only does trauma damage the brain neuron synapses and our memory storage processes, but it also impairs the physiological regulatory mechanism of our parasympathetic and sympathetic nervous system.
 The parasympathetic system’s main function is to control homeostasis and the body’s rest-and-digest response.
 The sympathetic systems main role is to control the functions of organs and muscles and mobilize the body’s fight-or-flight response when danger exists.
 When these two systems are impaired, the body will stay in a continuous fight-or-flight response.
 Remaining in this constant state of fight-or-flight overwhelms the bodies responses by producing abnormal levels of hormones and neurotransmitters such as adrenaline, cortisol and epinephrine.
-The effect of this is the perpetual feeling of stress, anxiety and fear, even when there is no danger or threat.
+The effect of this, is the perpetual feeling of stress, anxiety and fear, even when there is no danger or threat.
 Ultimately this leads to adrenal fatigue and burnout, which in turn greatly impairs the immune system, affecting all other bodily systems.

 Everyone responds differently to adverse childhood experiences.
 Some may suffer an immediate and acute effect of post-traumatic stress disorder (PTSD) and or Attention deficit hyperactivity disorder (ADHD).
 Still others may not show signs of stress until sometime after the event(s), perhaps months or even years.
 From outward appearances, a trauma survivor may look like a normal individual, but trauma can fester like an invisible wound for a long time.
 Overtime, trauma weakens the body’s immune system, disrupting the healthy functioning of the brain, gut and heart, until finally it manifests as illness and disease.
 Psychiatric disorders, heart diseases, obesity, diabetes, and cancer are just some of the common diseases that are related with childhood trauma according to Harvard Medical School research.
 The risk of developing mental and physical health illnesses increases with the number of traumatic events we have experienced in our past.
 Meaning if we were exposed to a series of traumatic experiences for too long, there is a high probability in developing long lasting effects.
-Here are some of the most common lingering effects:

 Can we overcome past traumatic experiences and reset our mind and body towards good health and longevity?

 The answer is YES!
 It’s amazing how we can recover from trauma if we decide to pursue and own our healing journey.
 This process doesn’t happen all by itself.
 Instead, it requires your participation and commitment to successfully achieve positive results in your health and overall well-being.
-Just as your brain changed in response to your past experiences, it can also change in response to your present and future experiences.
+Just as your brain changed in response to your past experiences, it can also change in response to your present and future choices, habits and experiences.